 Plasma Air Disinfection Machine

 This works with the air ionization process to deactivate pathogens and viruses from the indoor air.
-The reaction between a negative and positively charged ions destroys the virus’ cell membrane, deactivating it.
+The reaction between negative and positively charged ions destroys the virus’ cell membrane, deactivating it.

-There is mounting evidence of how plasma air disinfection machines are able to clean the air and reduce infectious spread of the COVID-19 in hospitals.
+There is mounting evidence of how plasma air disinfection machines are able to clean the air and reduce the infectious spread of COVID-19 in hospitals.

 Plasma Air Disinfection Machines can either be a stand-alone machine or installed in your HVAC system.

 UV air sterilizers use ultraviolet light (UV-C) to inactivate and kill pathogens such as molds.
 They are usually bought as freestanding machines but can also be installed in commercial HVAC units.

 Ultraviolet air disinfection units are also equipped with a True HEPA filter to effectively trap 99.97% of contaminants up to the size of 0.3 microns.

 If you’re one of the top high risk establishments, yes, we highly recommend an air cleaning system or air sterilizer machine.
 Not only does it protect your clients/customers from airborne contaminants from prolonged exposure, but also add further protection for your staff from getting Covid-19 sickness.

 Related article: Do I Need an Air Purifier?
 Are Air Purifiers a Waste of Money?